Why Westminster is an Ethernet notspot for many SMEs – and how to put it right

 Deploy faster for faster Ethernet connection speeds

-The current issues experienced in Westminster, and other parts of London, explain the rising popularity of Gigabit Ethernet services like Luminet Fibre-Air that can be installed in 10 working days or less.
-The fixed wireless infrastructure required for Fibre-Air typically needs no wayleaves (it is a de-minimis installation on the roof), and its standard SLA of 99.95% puts it on a par with fibre-based Ethernet services – without the need for physical fibre.
-Speed is no issue either, delivering from 10Mbps up to 1Gbps symmetrical clear channel services.
+The current issues experienced in Westminster, and other parts of London, explain the rising popularity of Gigabit Ethernet services like Luminet’s Wireless service that can be installed in 10 working days.
+The fixed wireless infrastructure required for Wireless Lite or Pro typically needs no wayleaves (it is a de-minimis installation on the roof), and its standard SLA of 99.95% puts it on a par with fibre-based Ethernet services – without the need for physical fibre.
+Speed is no issue either, delivering from 10Mbps up to 5Gbps symmetrical clear channel services.

-Fibre-Air is being offered as part of the Connect Westminster scheme from early August this year until March 2019, either as a standalone service or in conjunction with fibre connectivity in the form of a diverse and fully-redundant 100% Always On solution for cloud services.
+Luminet’s Wireless Lite and Pro services are being offered as part of the Connect Westminster scheme, either as a standalone service or in conjunction with fibre connectivity in the form of a diverse and fully-redundant 100% Always On solution for cloud services.

 Discover more about Luminet’s offers related to the Connect Westminster scheme here.